SteveJustin1963/tec-SCOPE/README.md

   - a plastic protractor and plumb for angle
   - once positioned right then calibrate with alignment to a known celestial object

+### scope-1.mint

+Code Summary

+1. **SPI Configuration and Operation**:
+   - The code initializes the LS7366R using SPI communication, configures the counting mode (x4 quadrature, free-running), clears or loads the counter, and retrieves a 32-bit count value.

+2. **FPU (AM9511A) Configuration and Operation**:
+   - The FPU is set up with basic functions for initializing, storing arguments, performing addition, checking for errors, and retrieving results.
+This allows calculations within the MINT program, handling floating-point arithmetic where needed.

+3. **Main Program Flow**:
+   - The `:START` routine initializes the LS7366R, clears the counter, initializes FPU arguments, performs a simple operation (addition), checks for errors, and reads back the results.
+The program then enters an infinite loop awaiting further input or commands.

+### Testing and Validation Tips

+- **Verify Port Addresses**: Ensure that all defined ports (e.g., `DATA_PORT`, `COMMAND_PORT`, `STATUS_PORT`, `SPI_CS_PORT`, etc.) align with the actual connections in your TEC-SCOPE hardware.
+- **Timing**: Adjust delays if necessary for SPI reliability and FPU response.
+- **Testing Routine**: Test each section independently before running the complete program to validate SPI communication, FPU operations, and data integrity.